 “Maya loves her piano lessons since she started with Jess, and that is the first time I can say that (3 piano teachers later!!).
 Jess is energetic and enthusiastic and has a very gentle way of encouraging Maya, which has helped Maya’s confidence a lot!”
 Bushra, Parent.

 Hi, my name is Llinos, (I know, it’s really hard to say) and I’m from South West Wales.
 I’ve just completed a Masters at Trinity Laban Conservatoire of Music and Dance in jazz voice following an undergraduate degree at Cardiff University in classical singing.
 In addition to classical and jazz, I enjoy singing traditional Welsh music and compete regularly at the Welsh Eisteddfod festivals.
 My love of world music has led me to travel, the most recent place being Gboloo Kofi in Ghana where I was able to teach and in return study the village’s music and culture.
 Outside of music my hobbies are running and cooking.
 My favourite cake is chocolate orange and I have never met anyone who makes it as well as my gran.

 Hey!
-I’m Louise and I teach singing, double bass and violin.
+I’m Louise and I teach singing, guitar and double bass.
 I’ve been brought up surrounded by music – I picked up my first instrument when I was six and have been teaching and performing all over the place since I was sixteen.
 I’ve just finished studying BMus Jazz Voice at Trinity Laban Conservatoire of Music and Dance and I loved every second of it!
 I get on really well with children (I used to be a Redcoat at Butlins!) and I think that the best gift you can give to anyone is inspiration.
 I have also taken disability training.
 If I had to confess to having a weak spot, I’d say it would be for a slice of homemade carrot cake.
 Yum!